Hendryboyz/aws/ec2/Advanced.md

   * Allow part of discount for bigger instance size
   * Allow instance with smaller sizes get the discount rate

 ## Elastic Network Interface
 * eth0 is default network interface(primary network interface) for each instance
   * Can NOT detach primary network interface from an instance
 * ENI place to the subnet
 * The security group of each instance is attached on ENI
 * While detaching and reattaching to intances, the attributes and **traffic follow the Elastic Network Interface**

+## High Performance Computing

+### **Data Transfer**
+* Snowball, Snowmobile
+* AWS DataSync to store on S3, EFS, FSx for Windows, etc
+* Direct Connect: pirvate connectivity between AWS and users data center
+  * reduce user' network costs
+  * increase bandwidth througthput
+  * provide a more consistent network experience

+### **Compute and Networking**
+* EC2 instances that are GPU(G and P type) or CPU(C type) optimized
+* EC2 fleets(Spot instances or Spot Fleets)
+* Placement groups(cluster placement group)
+* Enhanced Networking: use single root I/O virtualization(SR-IOV) to provide high-performance networking capabilities on supported instance types.
+  * Elastic Network Adapters(ENA): support network speeds of up to 100 Gbps
+  * Elastic Frabric Adapters: network device to attach to EC2 instance to accelerate HPC and machine learning applications.

+### **Storage**
+* EBS: Scale up to 64,000 IOPS with Provisioned IOPs
+* Instance Store: ephemeral storage; scale to millions of IOPS; low latency

+\> **Network Storage**
+* Amazon S3: distributed object-based storage; not a file system
+* Amazon EFS: scale IOPS based on total size, or use provisioned IOPS
+* Amazon FSx for Lustre: HPC-optimized distributed file system; millions of IOPs, which is also backed by S3

+### Orchestration & Automation
+* AWS Batch
+* AWS ParallelCluster